BlueByteSystemsInc/Blue-Byte-Systems-Inc-Help-Center/src/pdmpublisher-options/export-location.md

 ## Placeholders

 The blue entries in the export location field are placeholders.
-A placeholder is a dynamic value that PDMPublisher resolves at run time.
+A placeholder is a dynamic value that PDMPublisher resolves when publishing starts.

 For example: